-Have you ever wondered how Appium works under the covers?
-Do you get frustrated with locators not locating, app screens not loading, or test behaving inconsistently from one run to the next?
-Appium is an attempt to unify thousands of disparate elements across a wide spectrum of challenges into a single, common interface that works seamlessly across all the major mobile and desktop OSs - and yet only a handful of volunteers work to maintain this gigantic effort.
-If you would like to enhance your own Appium experience while contributing back to the software that has defined so many of our careers, come to this workshop.
-We'll dissect the different elements of Appium, dive into its internals, learn how it was built and how to make changes to it, and even write a unit test you can contribute on the same day!
+Have you ever wondered how Selenium works under the covers?
+Do you get frustrated with locators not locating, pages not loading, or browsers behaving inconsistently from one run to the next?
+Selenium is an attempt to unify thousands of disparate elements across a wide spectrum of challenges into a single, common interface that works seamlessly with all the major browsers - and yet only a handful of volunteers work to maintain this gigantic effort.
+If you would like to enhance your own Selenium experience while contributing back to the software that has defined so many of our careers, come to this workshop.
+In it we'll dissect the different elements of Selenium, dive into its internals, learn how it was built and how to make changes to it, and even write a unit test you can contribute on the same day!

 Outline/Structure of the Workshop

 Join Simon Stewart, the creator of the WebDriver interface, as we:

 - Survey the different parts of the system

 - Learn where the language bindings and browser internals originate

 - See how the source code is structured

 - Learn how to build Selenium on your own desktop

 - Write a unit test and create a pull request to contribute it back